GMOD/Apollo/docs/index.rst

 The application's technology stack includes a Grails-based Java web application with flexible database backends and a Javascript client that runs in a web browser as a JBrowse plugin.

-For general information on WebApollo, go to:
+For general information on Apollo, go to:
 `http://genomearchitect.org/ <http://genomearchitect.org>`__

 For more information on JBrowse, please visit: